microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-post-tabs.md

 In the request body include a JSON representation of a [teamsTab](../resources/teamstab.md).

 > [!NOTE]
 > While pinning static tab, the displayName and configuration would be taken from the app manifest.
-Error code bad request would be returned if these properties are specified in the request body.
+HTTP error code 400 Bad Request would be returned if these properties are specified in the request body.

 ## Response